AdobeDocs/experience-manager-learn.en/help/assets/deployment/multitenancy-concurrent-article-understand.md

 /etc/designs/my-company vs. /etc/designs/my-company/my-site

-If each team explicitly configures their filter file down to the site(s) that they are working on, each team can deploy their components, client libraries, and site designs independently without erasing each other’s changes.
+If each team explicitly configures their filter file down to the site(s) that they are working on, each team can deploy their components, client libraries, and site designs independently without erasing each other's changes.

 Because it is a global system path and not specific to one site, the following servlet should be included in the core project, as changes made here could potentially impact any team: